n-elia/algobet/docs/tutorial/tutorial-steps-3-interaction.md

 ```

 > Note that the _Manager_ account which requests the dApp deletion will receive, with a payment transaction, all the content of dApp account at the moment of its deletion.

+# Summary

+Congrats, you reached the end of the tutorial!

+So far, you learned:

+* how to setup an Algorand environment for developing Smart Contracts using Beaker framework and for deploying them leveraging the sandbox;
+* how to generate TEAL code from a Beaker Smart Contract;
+* how to deploy a Beaker dApp on Algorand testnet;
+* how to setup a decentralized bet system running on Algorand network, using AlgoBet Smart Contract.

+Have fun with Beaker!